Female Voices - Short Film Fund

 What Are We Doing?

 With a financial grant of $10,000 and a direct pitching opportunity to a development deal with one of the UK’s largest Independent finance and production companies, Goldfinch.
-We believe that every voice deserves be heard.
+We believe that every voice deserves to be heard.

-We will take one film maker to create a concept film for either their first or second feature film.
+We will take one filmmaker to create a concept film for either their first or second feature film.
 The fund will act as a development platform to support the filmmaker and their short as a proof of concept for a feature film of up to a £1M budget.

 *a person, who identifies as female.